jackw01/led-control/README.md

 LEDControl and the Raspberry Pi audio subsystem cannot be use together since they both use the PWM hardware.
 On some Linux distributions, you must disable the audio kernel module by commenting out the line `dtparam=audio=on` in `/boot/config.txt` or by creating a file `/etc/modprobe.d/snd-blacklist.conf` with the contents `blacklist snd_bcm2835`.

 ### Command Line Configuration Arguments
 Web server and LED hardware parameters must be specified as command line arguments when running ledcontrol.
+Note that none of the LED hardware-related arguments will have an effect when using a Pi Pico to drive the LEDs.
 ```
 usage: ledcontrol [-h] [--port PORT] [--host HOST] [--led_count LED_COUNT]
                   [--config_file CONFIG_FILE]